Salt Pan Creek: History

 Ellen and Hugh Anderson maintained contact with the Aborigines Inland Mission, and met the founders of the Australian Aboriginal Progressive Association (AAPA) in the 1920s, Aboriginal rights activist Fred Maynard and missionary Elizabeth McKenzie Hatton.
 In 1924, AAPA set up a safe house in Homebush, not far away, for Aboriginal girls who had left their apprenticeships.

 Between 1926 and 1935, lands surrounding the creek became a focal point for Indigenous rights, as they set up squatter camps that consisted of refugee families whose traditional lands had been taken by settlers, and also those seeking to escape the Aboriginal Protection Board.
 The land was important because it was freehold, and therefore not under any government or missionary control, and politics was a major source of conversation at the camp.

 The refugees included Bill Onus, Jack Patten, Jack(o) Campbell (from Kempsey), Pearl Gibbs, Ted Thomas from Wallaga Lake Aboriginal Station, Bert Groves, and siblings Tom Williams Jnr and Ellen James, grandchildren of Ellen Anderson.
-In 1933, Joe Anderson (aka "King Burraga") was filmed at Salt Pan Creek by Cinesound news delivering a message about Indigenous rights.
+In 1933, Joe Anderson (aka "King Burraga") son of Ellen and Hugh Anderson, was filmed at Salt Pan Creek by Cinesound news urging his people to petition King George V for better conditions, and rights and recognition for Indigenous Australians.

+In May 2025, to launch the nationwide truth-telling project run by Uluru Dialogue, one of the groups that signed the 2017 Uluru Statement from the Heart in 2017, called "Towards Truth", Hurstville Library mounted an exhibition of the same name.
+The project aims to map all of the laws and policies affecting Indigenous Australians since colonisation in 1788, starting with New South Wales.